neuro-inc/neuro-cli/docs/jobs_reference.rst

                                        Retrieves only jobs submitted after the specified date (including) if it is not ``None``.
-If the parameter is a naive datetime object, it represents UTC.
+If the parameter is a naive datetime object, it represents local time.

                                        ``None`` means that no filter is applied (default).